-JEON A No top cutting was applied; the coefficients of variation for the relevant composite datasets suggest that the data is not sufficiently skewed or unstructured to warrant top cutting.
+No top cutting was applied; the coefficients of variation for the relevant composite datasets suggest that the data is not sufficiently skewed or unstructured to warrant top cutting.
 6 estimation search passes were used for all mineral lodes with an increasing search radius and decreasing number of data points.
 Search size: 30 by 20 by 5m (Measured), 60 by 40 by 10m (Indicated) to 120m by 120m by 20m (Inferred) with 12 minimum data decreasing to 6.
 An additional search comprised of 150m by 150m by 25m with a minimum number of 6 data (Inferred).
 The first and second passes used an octant based search where at least 4 octants had to be estimated; the remaining passes used a 2 octant based search.
 Variography was modest in all zones mainly due to a lack of drilling, particularly in the down dip direction in combination with localised thinness of some of the mineral zones.
-Search ellipses were orientated to follow the strike, dip and plunge trend of the individual units.
-1 spatial domain was used for the PY1 and DOL units whilst 2 search domains were used for the PY3 Main and Upper units.
+Search ellipes were orientated to follow the strike, dip and plunge trend of the individual units.
+1 spatial domain was used for the PY1 and DOL units whilst 2 search domains were used for the PY3 main and Upper units.
 Model validation has consisted of visual comparison of block grades and composite values and indicated a reasonable match.
-Comparison of summary statistics for block grades and composite values for the Vardy Zone and this provides a good level of confidence in the resource estimates and their classification.
-Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
+Comparison of summary statistics for block grades and composite values and indicated a reasonable match.
+Comparison of sumary statistics for block grades and composite values and indicated a reasonable match.
+Scipola resource estimates for certain lodes usually in the Inferred category but with no consistent pattern.
+There are relatively limited changes from the October 2016 H&amp;SC global resource estimates for the Vardy Zone and this provides a good level of confidence in the resource estimates and their classification.
+Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
 Tonnages are estimated on a dry weight basis.